jennifer-powell/D3-Challenge/README.md

 - ## Instructions on how to use the program
     - used `python -m http.server` to run the visualization.
 This will hosted the page at `localhost:8000` in the web browser
-- ## Findings and conclusion
-    - findings
-    - conclusion